grobx/udacity-CppND-final-project/README.md

 * Boost >= 1.80
 * Gtkmm >= 4.6

 Follow the instructions for your OS below in order to fulfill dependencies for building.
+Only Ubuntu 22.10, Ubuntu 22.04.1 LTS and Arch Linux are supported.

 ### Ubuntu Linux 22.10